 Todd Pajonas, commenting on the one year anniversary, stated, “I want to once again thank Representative John Shaban who took the time to understand how this legislation will protect investors.
 This Act provides investors in Connecticut, as well as investors in other states utilizing Qualified Intermediaries who do business in Connecticut, the peace of mind and protections they deserve.”

-Legal 1031 Exchange Services, Inc. provides qualified intermediary services for 1031 exchanges nationwide, as well as other real estate tax related services.
+Legal 1031 Exchange Services, LLC provides qualified intermediary services for 1031 exchanges nationwide, as well as other real estate tax related services.